 There are a few different types of survival necklaces, including those for EDC and ones meant to be carried in a pack.

-Here’s a breakdown and some recommendations so you can see which (if any) makes sense for you.
+Here’s a breakdown and some recommendations to see which (if any) makes sense for you.

 A firestarter should be part of your everyday carry.
 I like how some survival necklaces have made fashionable necklaces out of fire steels and strikers.
 This way, you can have the firestarter with you every day without being loaded down.